 Getting Started in Nursing School with an LPN: Is This the Right Move for Me?

 Worry not.
-There are numerous tracks to becoming a nurse.
-One popular, long-standing route is to become a Licensed Practical Nurse or LPN through earning a diploma.
-Is it really a great option?
-Let us explore what you stand to gain.
+There are numerous paths to becoming a nurse.
+One tried and true method is to become a Licensed Practical Nurse or LPN through earning a diploma.

 What is an LPN?